kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 Setting the `Always` restart policy ensures that the containers where you set it are treated as _sidecars_ that are kept running during the entire lifetime of the Pod.
-Containers that you explicitly define as sidecar containers start up before the main application Pod and remain running until the Pod is shut down.
+Containers that you explicitly define as sidecar containers start up alongside the main application container within a pod and remain running until the Pod is shut down.